1D array initialization in C programming with example

 }

-User can initialize an array using a for loop.
-The loop iterates from 0 to (size - 1) for accessing all indices of the array starting from 0.
-This initialization method is useful when user want to calculate values runtime or dynamically.
+You can initialize an array using a for loop.
+This method iterates from index 0 to (size - 1), filling the array dynamically.
+This approach is particularly useful when you need to calculate values at runtime rather than hard-coding them.

 int salary[5];